 It is simple to implement chat in your client app with the Chat SDK: a user logs in, sees a list of channels, selects or creates a channel, and sends a message to the channel while receiving messages from other users within the channel.

-We provide two types of channels: open and group.
+We provide two types of channels: open channels and group channels.
 An open channel is a public channel anyone can participate in and chat with others.
 A group channel is a private channel that users can join as new members through invitation only, and has numerous distinctive properties and features compared to an open channel.
 There are a variety of group channel subtypes such as a public group channel working like an open channel.
 Meanwhile, Sendbird also supports a Supergroup channel.
 A Supergroup channel is an expanded version of a group channel.
 It can accommodate more than 2,000 members and enable dynamic interaction among members while serving the same functions as a group channel.

-All sent messages within channels are automatically delivered to channel delegates registered to your client app.
+All sent messages within channels are automatically delivered to channel event handlers registered to your client app.
 While the